-This is where we post some of the 100s of photos of fixes, mods, hacks and improvements shared by sugru users every month.
-Whether you're a sugru pro, or just getting started, send us your fixes, for a chance to win lots of free sugru.
+The sugru gallery - this place belongs to you!
+This is where we publish the best of the fixes, mods, hacks and improvements sent to us by sugru users every month.
+Whether you're a pro, or just getting started, share your projects with us - you might even win some of free sugru!

 Patch up the toes of kids shoes Resurface the worn areas